pedrocr/camerasink/README.md

     $ ./bin/testserver
     stream ready at rtsp://127.0.0.1:8554/test

-"testsave" reads from any URI (including file:// and rtsp://) and grabs any h264 stream it finds there and saves it to multiple individual Matroska files every few I-frames.
+"camerasave" reads from any URI (including file:// and rtsp://) and grabs any h264 stream it finds there and saves it to multiple individual Matroska files every few I-frames.
 Each file is a valid mkv file, playable with a regular media player.
 Run it as:

-    $ ./bin/testsave rtsp://127.0.0.1:8554/test someoutputdir
+    $ ./bin/camerasave rtsp://127.0.0.1:8554/test someoutputdir

-"testread" reads from a set of .mkv files and constructs a single .mp4 file with all the streams concatenated.
+"filejoin" reads from a set of .mkv files and constructs a single .mp4 file with all the streams concatenated.
 It again generates a file that can be read in any media player and/or the HTML5 <video> tag.
 Run it as:

-    $ ./bin/testsave somefile.mp4 someoutputdir
+    $ ./bin/filejoin somefile.mp4 someoutputdir

 ## Author